greydongilmore/trajectoryGuide-site/docs/widgets/05_registration.md

     </figure>
 </center>

-To begin the registration, press the **Run Registration** button.
+&emsp;&emsp;To begin the registration, press the **Run Registration** button.
 The **Registration Process** box will display updated information during the registration.
 When the registration is complete, the view will be automatically changed to a compare view.

 <center>
     <figure>